njhaver4/2025_Filtrationmanuscript/README.md

 # 2025_Filtrationmanuscript
-Data and code related to the manuscript "Preparation of staged Caenorhabditis elegans embryos using size filtration"
+Data and code related to the manuscript "Development of a size-separation technique to isolate Caenorhabditis elegans embryos using mesh filters"